Convergence of Random Reshuffling Under The Kurdyka-{\L}ojasiewicz Inequality: Preliminaries and Assumptions

 \subsection{Assumptions}

-Throughout this paper, we impose the following Lipschitz gradient assumption on each component function $f(\cdot, i)$ in problem \eqref{eq:problem}. \begin{assumption} We consider the condition: \begin{enumerate}[label=\textup{\textrm{(A.\arabic*)}},topsep=0pt,itemsep=0ex,partopsep=0ex] \item For all $i \in \{1,\ldots, N\}$, $f(\cdot, i)$ is bounded from below and the gradient $\nabla f(\cdot,i)$ is Lipschitz continuous with parameter ${\sf L}$. \end{enumerate} \end{assumption} This assumption also implies that $\nabla f$ is Lipschitz continuous with parameter $\sL$.
-Such a Lipschitz continuity assumption of the gradient mapping is ubiquitous in the analysis of smooth optimization algorithms.
+Throughout this paper, we impose the following Lipschitz gradient assumption on each component function $f(\cdot, i)$ in problem \eqref{eq:problem}. \begin{assumption} We consider the condition: \begin{enumerate}[label=\textup{\textrm{(A.\arabic*)}},topsep=0pt,itemsep=0ex,partopsep=0ex] \item For all $i \in \{1,\ldots, N\}$, $f(\cdot, i)$ is bounded from below and the gradient $\nabla f(\cdot,i)$ is Lipschitz continuous with parameter ${\sf L}$. \end{enumerate} \end{assumption} This assumption also implies that $\nabla f$ is Lipschitz continuous with constant $\sL$.
+Such type of condition is ubiquitous in the analysis of smooth optimization algorithms.